11/17/2021

 By the turn of the 19th century, over 95% of the indigenous population of the Americas would perish as a result of the violence and disease brought upon them by European settlers.
 By the same time, almost 11 million Africans would be brought to the New World to be sold into slavery.
 Both of these historical accounts exemplify the erasure and exploitation at the core of the colonial campaign for progress and growth that would, by the end of World War 2, establish the US as a leading world power.

 In overlooking these aspects of history, the connection between the harsh realities of the past and the inequities of the present is obscured.
-While it’s important to acknowledge the many ways in which the US has advanced and evolved since its inception; the imprint of colonialism is still very much present in the underlying structures that dictate the circumstances of those living under contemporary American capitalism—from the unequal distribution of wealth, to the current perceptions of power, race, and privilege.
-The past is not behind us.
+While it’s important to acknowledge the many ways in which the US has advanced and evolved since its inception; the imprint of colonialism is still very much present in the underlying structures that dictate the circumstances of those living under contemporary American capitalism.
+From the long-standing unequal distribution of wealth to the current perceptions of power, race, and privilege, it is clear that the past is not behind us.

 “The United States of America has had the world’s largest economy for most of our history, with enough money to feed and educate all our children, build world-leading infrastructure, and generally ensure a high standard of living for everyone.
 But we don’t.
 When it comes to per capita government spending, the United States is near the bottom of the list of industrialized countries, below Latvia and Estonia.
 Our roads, bridges, and water systems get a D+ from the American Society of Civil Engineers.
 With the exception of about forty years from the New Deal to the 1970s, the United States has had a weaker commitment to public goods, and to the public good, than every country that possesses anywhere near our wealth.”